 My administration will aim to provide general and targeted tax and regulatory relief as well as financial assistance, tax incentives, technical assistance, and workforce development initiatives.

 Nothing has proven better at keeping money flowing through a local community than shopping at your local businesses.
-If Oregonians can shift purchasing habits from national, mega-chains to small businesses or farmer’s markets then more money will remain in your local community.
+If Oregonians can shift purchasing habits from national, mega-chains to small businesses or farmers markets than more money will remain in your local community.

 Look at it this way.
 Let’s say you get paid $20 from working at a local donut shop.
 You use that $20 to buy lunch from a local street vendor.
 The street vendor uses that $20 to take a taxi home.
 Then that taxi driver uses the $20 to pay his babysitter.
 The babysitter uses that $20 to buy groceries at the local farmers market and so on.
 You see…that one $20 bill just produced $100 of economic value that stayed within the community which is really good for the local economy.